 Jellyfin is a free Software Media System that puts you in control of managing and streaming your media.
 It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.
 Jellyfin is descended from Emby’s 3.5.2 release and ported to the .NET Core framework to enable full cross-platform support.
 There are no strings attached, no premium licenses or features, and no hidden agendas: just a team who want to build something better and work together to achieve it.
 In this step by step guide I will show you how to install Jellyfin on your Synology NAS using Docker.

 Go to File Station and open the docker folder.
 Inside the docker folder, create a new folder and name it jellyfin.
 Follow the instructions in the images below.

-Now create one new folder inside the jellyfin folder that you created at STEP 7 and name it “video”.
+Inside the jellyfin folder you have previously created at STEP 3, create two new folders and name one cache and the other one config.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂